Chintzy-genusdavallia252/degen-emperor-terminal/docs/auto-execution.md

-# Auto-Execution Overview
+# Auto-Execution

-## What it is
+## What it does
-Auto-Execution is the execution layer of DEGEN EMPEROR TERMINAL.

-It is designed to connect signal generation with actual trade execution flows.
+Auto-execution connects signals to real trades.

+---

-## High-level workflow
+## Workflow

-1. Market data is processed
-2. A structured setup is identified
-3. Trade parameters are generated
-4. Execution logic sends the order through connected environments
+1. Detect setup
+2. Generate trade plan
+3. Execute order

+---

-## Supported environments
+## Supported

-- CEX connectivity
+* CEX
-- DEX connectivity
+* DEX

-## Public note
-This repository documents the execution concept only.
-The private implementation details are not published.
+---

-## Why this matters
+## Why it matters

-Most retail traders lose edge during execution:
+Most traders fail at execution.
-- hesitation
-- late entries
-- inconsistent order placement
-- poor risk handling

-Auto-Execution is designed to reduce that gap.
+This removes that problem.